The Valley of Dry Bones Will Come Alive | Ezekiel 37

 - •• We discern a nation’s true condition (e.g., the USA or our Rogue Valley) by "the hand of the Lord ... by the Spirit of the Lord.”

 - • And what He shows us won’t always be beautiful.
-Here God showed the prophet Ezekiel a valley of dry bones.
+Here God showed the prophet Ezekiel in a vision a valley of dry bones.

 vss.
 2-3 He led me back and forth among them, and I saw a great many bones on the floor of the valley, bones that were very dry.
 He asked me, “Son of man, can these bones live?”
 I said, “O Sovereign LORD, you alone know.”

 - •• Imagine his feeling of helplessness, of hopelessness upon seeing all this deadness.